giovannabbottino/notebook/_docs/data_structure/list/queue.md

 ###### From [MORAIS (2018)](#ref2)

 - Enqueue: adds an item to the end of the queue
-- Rear: Take the last item in line
+- Rear: get the last item in the queue
 - Dequeue: removes an item at the beginning of the queue
-- Front: get the item from the front of the queue
+- Front: get the first item in the queue

 Why use a queue?
 In cases where you only need *front* and *rear* access and the order is First In, First Out (FIFO).
 {: #why}